 3. Check your credit report for mistakes

 About 5% of Americans have errors on their credit reports and finding and fixing these can positively impact your score.
-If you find a mistake, you need to contact the credit bureau to correct it.
+If you find a mistake, you need to contact the credit bureau to request a free credit report and correct it.

 4. Pay accounts that have been sent to collections